Data-driven framework for input/output lookup tables reduction: Application to hypersonic flows in chemical non-equilibrium: Introduction

 The paper is organized as follows.
 In \cref{algorithm}, the generic algorithm is presented in detail.
 It combines techniques from nonlinear model reduction, network clustering and surrogate modeling to efficiently extract a surrogate, light-weight model of the full library.
 In \cref{hypersonicflows}, the governing equations for hypersonic flows in chemical non-equilibrium as well as the thermo-chemical model for such flows are recalled.
-Finally, in \cref{results}, the algorithm is tested on the simulation of an adiabatic Mach-$10$ boundary layer in chemical non-equilibrium, initially studied by Marxen \textit{et al} \cite{Marxen2013}.
-The gas properties of the reactive air mixture are initially modeled using the open-source Mutation++ library \cite{Scoggins2020}.
-Replacing the library by the surrogate model then overcomes the computational bottleneck alluded to above. \\ While focusing on the non-equilibrium gas-dynamic library Mutation++, we stress that the employed techniques are agnostic about the particular library they are applied to, and can just as readily be employed to other libraries or lookup tables attached to simulations.
+In \cref{results}, the algorithm is first tested on the simulation of an adiabatic Mach-$10$ boundary layer in chemical non-equilibrium, initially studied by Marxen \textit{et al} \cite{Marxen2013}.
+The gas properties of the reactive air mixture are initially modeled using the open-source \acrshort{Mutation++} library \cite{Scoggins2020}.
+Replacing the library by the surrogate model then overcomes the computational bottleneck alluded to above.
+In addition, a shock-wave boundary layer interaction case is also considered in order to highlight the capability of the algorithm to deal with flows presenting discontinuities.

+While focusing on the non-equilibrium gas-dynamic library \acrshort{Mutation++}, we stress that the employed techniques are agnostic about the particular library they are applied to, and can just as readily be employed to other libraries or lookup tables attached to simulations.
 Applications in combustion, phase-change simulations or particle-laden flows stand to benefit from this accelerating methodology at the interface between flow solvers and material-property libraries.